Optimizing Calibration by Gaining Aware of Prediction Correctness: Introduction

 \section{Introduction}

 Model calibration is an important technique to enhance the reliability of machine learning systems.
 Generally, it aims to align predictive uncertainty (\aka confidence) with prediction accuracy.
-We are interested in post-hoc accuracy preserving calibrators that scale the model output to make it calibrated \cite{guo2017calibration, zhang2020mix, tomani2022parameterized, gupta2020calibration, kull2019beyond}.
+We are interested in post-hoc accuracy preserving calibrators that scale the model output to make it calibrated \citep{guo2017calibration, zhang2020mix, tomani2022parameterized, gupta2020calibration, kull2019beyond}.

-Existing methods typically use Maximum Likelihood Estimation (MLE) to train a calibrator for the classification task, such as the Mean Square Error (MSE) loss \cite{tomani2022parameterized, tomani2023beyond, zhang2020mix} and the Cross-Entropy (CE) loss \cite{guo2017calibration, zou2023adaptive}.
-Although these approaches demonstrate efficacy in reducing calibration errors such as expected calibration error and Brier scores, they lack theoretical guarantee that the calibration error is minimized when MLE converges.
+Existing methods typically use Maximum Likelihood Estimation (MLE) to train a calibrator for the classification task, such as the Mean Square Error (MSE) loss \citep{tomani2022parameterized, tomani2023beyond, zhang2020mix} and the Cross-Entropy (CE) loss \citep{guo2017calibration, zou2023adaptive}.
+Although these approaches demonstrate efficacy in reducing calibration errors such as Expected Calibration Error (ECE) and Brier scores, they lack theoretical guarantee that the calibration error is minimized when MLE converges.
 In Fig.~\ref{fig:first_fig}, for an image which is incorrectly classified and has a relatively high probability on the ground truth class, calibrators trained by the CE or MSE loss would give high confidence on the wrongly predicted class.
 It means a user may trust this prediction to be true.
-As to be revealed in Sec.~\ref{sec:theory_comparison}, the inherent problem of CE and MSE loss functions limits them in calibrating such test cases, but our method effectively reduces the confidence.
+As to be revealed in Sec.~\ref{sec:theory_comparison}, the inherent problem of CE and MSE loss functions limits them in calibrating such test cases.

 In this paper, we derive a concrete interpretation of the goal of calibration which is then directly translated into a novel loss function that aligns with the newly interpreted goal.
-Specifically, we start from the general definition of calibration and its error \cite{guo2017calibration} and then, under a finite test set, represent the error in a discretized form.
+Specifically, we start from the general definition of calibration and its error \citep{guo2017calibration}, and then, under a finite test set, represent the error in a discretized form.
 Minimizing this discretized error gives us a very interesting and intuitive calibration goal: A correct prediction should have possibly high confidence and a wrong prediction should have possibly low confidence.
 Theoretically, this optimization goal can naturally reduce the overlap of confidence values between correct and incorrect predictions.